 An “At Your Fingertips” view of the Toolkit is available for women who desire pregnancy, those who are at risk/unsure of pregnancy, and for women who do not desire pregnancy.
 The toolkit is also available as a mobile app.

-NEW!
-PCHHC released a new PCHHC Practice Bulletin (April 2020).
+PCHHC released a Women’s Health Practice Bulletin in April 2020.
 This bulletin covers many health and wellness topics that are important for optimal health of women (whether they would like to become pregnant or not).

 The guide is meant to be used as a reference or as an educational tool.
 Once you and your associates become familiar with the recommendations there will be little need to revisit on a daily or weekly basis.
 As recommendations change, however, the toolkit will be updated so plan to revisit periodically.
 This toolkit is appropriate for use with women who recently had a baby as part of providing comprehensive interconception care.